siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     aggregate by <timestamp attribute> every <time periods> ;
 ```

-Following table includes the `annotation` to be used
+Following table includes the `annotation` to be used to enable distributed aggregation,

 Item | Description
 ------|------
 `@PartitionById` | If the annotation is given, then the distributed aggregation is enabled.
 Further this can be disabled by using `enable` element, </br>`@PartitionById(enable='false')`.</br>

+Further, following system properties are also available,

 System Property| Description| Possible Values | Optional | Default Value
 ---------|---------|---------|---------|------